authgear/authgear-server/docs/spec.md

 - `authentication_code`
 - `refresh_token`
-- `urn:skygear-auth:params:oauth:grant-type:anonymous-request`
+- `urn:authgear:params:oauth:grant-type:anonymous-request`

 The custom grant type is for authenticating and issuing tokens directly for anonymous user.

 #### jwt

-Required when the grant type is `urn:skygear-auth:params:oauth:grant-type:anonymous-request`.
+Required when the grant type is `urn:authgear:params:oauth:grant-type:anonymous-request`.
 The value is specified [here](#anonymous-identity-jwt)

 ### Token Response